 Each of the four quadrants suggests a different strategic approach.
 For example:

-- Stars: continue to invest.
+- Stars: continue to invest for growth.

-- Cash Cows: improve efficiencies.
+- Cash Cows: drive efficiencies.

-- Question Marks: decide.
+- Question Marks: decide to invest or exit.

 - Dogs: exit.